-Pursuant to the Articles of Association of the company and subject to the provisions of the Companies Ordinance (Cap 622 of the Laws of Hong Kong), every director shall be indemnified by the company against all costs, losses and expenses which he may incur or become liable for by reason of any contract entered into or any act or thing done by him as a director or in any way in discharge of his duties.
+Pursuant to the Articles of Association of the company and subject to the provisions of the Companies Ordinance, every director shall be indemnified by the company against all costs, losses and expenses which he may incur or become liable for by reason of any contract entered into or any act or thing done by him as a director or in any way in discharge of his duties.
 The company may also indemnify any director against any liability incurred by him in defending any proceedings (whether civil or criminal) in which judgment is given in his favour or in which he is acquitted.
+Pursuant to the requirement of the Corporate Governance Code of the Listing Rules, the company has also arranged appropriate insurance cover in respect of legal action against its directors.